-Currently APIs are used but not to the extent requested by the clients.
+Currently APIs are used but not the extent requested by the clients.

 APIs need to be used for everything listed in the issue below.
 The architecture is set up and ready but there will need to be minor changes made.
 We need to rely on TCP less for information.
-This was started fall 2022, with weather data now being API based.
 See the following GitHub issue where this is tracked:

-https://github.com/YCPRadioTelescope/rtMobile_v2/issues/82.
+https://github.com/YCPRadioTelescope/rtMobile v2/issues/82.